Our South Florida Lightning Damage Attorneys are Experienced in Proving Property Damage to Your Insurance Company

 Proving Your Lightning Damage Insurance Claim

 Lightning damage can be more difficult to prove.
-A hole in the building is pretty good evidence that something significant happened to your house, and there are probably burn marks at the Cove Village apartment complex that indicate the cause of the hole.
-However, there are many other damages that occur with lightning strikes that are not as easy to link to the lightning strike.
+A hole in the building is pretty good evidence that something significant happened to your house as are burn marks, roof damage, etc. However, there are many other damages that occur with lightning strikes that are not as easy to link to the lightning strike.